HASHIM4274/First-Project/README.md

 The database design follows normalization principles and is ideal for SQL practice and business intelligence reporting.

 ## Objectives
+The objective of this project is to develop and sharpen my sql skill by answering business questions to help make data driven decisions;
 - Explore product distribution by brand and category
 - Identify top-performing brands by product count or price range
 - Detect understocked or overstocked categories